We have broad and deep expertise

 The project is funded by the California Energy Commission(CEC) as part of the EPIC program.
 It started in 2017 and will end in December 2020.

-The partners from next-dimension (as part of Nuvve) were key players in making this project happen together with strong support from UCSD.
+The partner from Next-Dimension (as previous employee of Nuvve)was the key player in making this project happen together with strong support from UCSD.